 We welcome every effort to support our work in any of these areas, including but not limited to volunteering, and financial support.
 Please visit our Online Domestic Violence Resource Centre and download the Red Diary.

-86Domestic violence and abuse are human rights violations which impact the health of individuals (particularly women) and have high economic costs for the society.
-Although it is hard to put concrete figures on the incidence of domestic violence and abuse in Nigeria because of the silence that often surrounds it, the prevalence of domestic violence…
+- 86Domestic violence and abuse are human rights violations which impact the health of individuals (particularly women) and have high economic costs for the society.
+Although it is hard to put concrete figures on the incidence of domestic violence and abuse in Nigeria because of the silence that often surrounds it,…

-CHELD’s Conversations on Domestic Violence: Our First Edition at the University of Lagos, December, 201285Domestic abuse and violence, is a societal menace, a serious public health issue, which often has negative intergenerational impacts.
-Many people, particularly women, but even a few men, and the children who witness abuse in their homes have suffered and continue to suffer without knowledge of how to address this issue, frequently lacking support from…
+- CHELD’s Conversations on Domestic Violence: Our First Edition at the University of Lagos, December, 201285Domestic abuse and violence, is a societal menace, a serious public health issue, which often has negative intergenerational impacts.
+Many people, particularly women, but even a few men, and the children who witness abuse in their homes have suffered and continue to suffer without knowledge of how to address this…

-83One of the projects that we are undertaking at CHELD is joining our efforts with existing work against domestic violence in Nigeria.
+- 83One of the projects that we are undertaking at CHELD is joining our efforts with existing work against domestic violence in Nigeria.
 Domestic violence is coming out of the shadows and spilling onto the papers and social media, issuing screams loudly for all to hear.
-When we began to think about this project, many of…
+When we began to think…

-77To commemorate, the 16 Days of Activism to End Violence against Women, The Centre for Health Ethics Law and Development (CHELD) hosted another edition of its Conversations on Domestic Violence on Saturday December 6, 2014.
-This event was held in the lovely ambience of Ginger Tapas Bar and Grill, one of the sponsors of the…
+- 77To commemorate, the 16 Days of Activism to End Violence against Women, The Centre for Health Ethics Law and Development (CHELD) hosted another edition of its Conversations on Domestic Violence on Saturday December 6, 2014.
+This event was held in the lovely ambience of Ginger Tapas Bar and Grill, one…